metal3-io/baremetal-operator/docs/deploying.md

    a successful pivoting state was met and ironic being deployed.

-2. BMO and Ironic are deployed together, in a case when CAPM3 is not used and those to be deployed as a bundle.
+2. BMO and Ironic are deployed together, in a case when CAPM3 is not used and baremetal-operator and ironic containers to be deployed together.

 3. Only Ironic is deployed, in a case when BMO is deployed as part of CAPM3 and only Ironic setup is sufficient, e.g.